ihabunek/toot/toot/tui/NOTES.md

 * Status source
     * shortcut to copy source
     * syntax highlighting?
+* reblog
+  * show author in status list, not person who reblogged
+  * "v" should open the reblogged status, status.url is empty for the reblog

 Questions:
 * is it possible to make a span a urwid.Text selectable? e.g. for urls and hashtags